 An honorarium is normally a one-time payment granted in recognition of a special service or distinguished achievement for which propriety precludes setting a fixed price, such as a special lecture, participation in a workshop or panel discussion, or similar activities.
 If the fee is prescribed by the individual or if it is negotiated, an honorarium situation does not exist, rather a contract for services exists.
 Further, it is inappropriate to pay honoraria to individuals who make significant instructional contributions to a course, or to pay honoraria over several months, such as to visiting scholars.
 Visiting scholars may be paid an honorarium but it must be processed via the VSPA Living Allowances payment process.
 Honorarium payments are generally not allowable charges to federal funds unless a contract or grant specifically authorizes such payments.

 Honoraria Payments to Non-University Personnel

-The maximum honoraria rate that can be paid to non-University personnel is $10,000.
-All honoraria of $10,000 or less require the written approval of a Dean, the University Librarian, or a Vice Provost.
-For approval of honoraria payments generated within a Research Control Unit, see note at the bottom of this page*.
-Exceptional honoraria paid to non-University personnel in excess of $10,000 will require advance written approval by the Executive Vice Chancellor and Provost.
+The maximum honoraria rate that can be paid to non-university personnel is $10,000.
+All honoraria of $10,000 or less require the written approval of a Dean, the university Librarian, Vice Provost, Vice Chancellor or Department Chair.